Trailblazer97/Text-classification/README.md

 # Running the codes
 Sequence of file execution is get_data.py -> model.py -> train.py -> predict.py

 Once train.py file is executed, a tokenizer and an LSTM model are saved locally in a .pickle and a .sav file format respectively.
 They are later retrieved for prediction.
+Currently the rnn_model.sav (trained classifier) has been trained with a validation accuracy of 95%.
+Epochs and batch size can be adjusted to get better results.

 # Downloading additional files
 * Dataset can be downloaded here: http://mlg.ucd.ie/datasets/bbc.html